Luxendo/luxendo-image/README.md

     - `sensor_size_px`: Size of the camera sensor in pixels.
     - `crop_offset_px`: Offset in case the image is cropped (in pixels).
     - `crop_size_px`: Size (width and height) of the region of interest when cropping (in pixels).
+    - `direction`: [Optional] The direction of detection (axis of detection objective) as vector in 3d in "microscope space".
-* `illuminations`: Illumination-related parameters.
+* `illuminations`: [Optional entries: can be empty list].
+Illumination-related parameters.
 Not fully defined yet.
 Subject to change.
+    - `objective`: Name of the respective illumination objective.
+    - `direction`: The direction of illumination (axis of illumination objective) as vector in 3d in "microscope space".
 * `time_stamps`: Acquisition date and time for each image plane, including microseconds.
 The format is `2021-04-19T14:45:38.073876Z` in UTC (ISO-8601: https://en.wikipedia.org/wiki/ISO_8601).